 The island of Madeira off the coast of North Africa is considered part of Portugal.
 It is the namesake of this dessert wine that ages for decades.
 Look for a Malmsey Madeira, which is richer and sweeter but still balanced, as it has more acidity than a wine like Port.
 With a slight flavor of toasted nuts, Madeira pairs well with cheeses that have a nutty character - Gruyere, Petite Basque, Zamarano.
 Madeira also pairs well with blue cheeses.

-This sweet wine from France has flavors of apricots drizzled in honey.
+The flavor of this sweet wine from France is often compared to apricots and honey.
 Pair with blue cheeses or salty washed rind cheeses like Epoisses.

 5. Sweet Riesling

 All Rieslings - dry, off-dry and sweet - are especially cheese-friendly wines.
 If you're serving cheese as a dessert course, look for Rieslings with Spatlese, Auslese, Beerenauslese, or Late Harvest on the label, as these words all indicate the Riesling will be on the sweeter side.
 Pair with creamy cheeses like Selles-sur-Cher (or other soft goat cheeses), Reblochon, Camembert and Muenster, or with harder cheeses that have a "swiss flavor" - Comte, Beaufort and Hoch Ybrig.
 Rieslings can also pair well with a nice white Cheddar.